 We stayed at the Scotsman for a week in Edinburgh for a combination of studies and leisure.
 The location is superb, next to the Royal Mile and close to Princes Street.
 I could easily walk to the university and national archives.
 We were upgraded to a publisher's suite, which was large and well suited for our long stay.
 The staff, including Nick the concierge, were welcoming, friendly and helpful.
 We enjoyed dinner twice in the Northbridge Brasserie which is in the magnificent refurbished lobby.
 The menu was a nice modern approach with locally sourced product.
 The Scotsman was a perfect choice for our stay in Edinburgh.

 On North Bridge, and one block from both Princes Street and the Royal Mile, this hotel is a half-mile from Edinburgh Castle …More

 It was perfect place!
 The interior was beautifully finished and the location was great.
 Highly recommand.
 If i want to give a one tip , take a cab when you off from the station.
 There are short cut through the stair but for first day i think it would be better take a taxi and take a less steps to enter your apt. enojy your stay!

 Located in Old Town, this luxury apartment is steps from City Chambers, St. Giles' Cathedral, and Real Mary King's Close …More

-Located in Old Town, this hotel is within a 5-minute walk of Brass Rubbing Centre, St. Giles' Cathedral, and Real Mary King's …More
+Located in Old Town, this bed & breakfast is within a 10-minute walk of Festival Theatre, Greyfriars Kirk, and University of …More

 With narrow, winding streets and alleys, this mediaeval district is a contrast to New Town.
 Acting as the main artery, the Royal Mile begins at Edinburgh Castle and ends at the Palace of Holyroodhouse, the Royal Family’s residence.
 Many tourist attractions are found in Old Town including the National Galleries, Royal Museum, and St. Giles Cathedral.